aerobless/StrangeDungeonVR/docs/index.md

 ### 0.2 (next release)
 * ...
+* Added first iteration of effects system.
+When a player discovers a effect they can choose to activate it by pulling it towards them.
+* Added VariabilityManager to store difficulty variables in a central location.
+Effects affect the variables in the VariabilityManager.
+* Added ItemInfo UI panel.
+Items can now have a UI tooltip that shows up when hovering over and item or gripping it in your hands.
 * Enabled holsters.
 Sword and torch can now be holstered.
 * Added usable torch with point light.
 Although the sword/flashlight idea looked interesting it was a pain to fight in close quarters when not properly seeing the enemies.
 * Humanoid agents now have a wandering capability when they're not tracking a player.
 This makes them appear more life-like from the distance.